 Council Statement on Budget

-Flintshire County Council’s Cabinet meets next week to make final recommendations for setting a balanced budget for the 2022/23 financial year.
+Flintshire County Council’s Cabinet meets on Thursday, 23 February to make final recommendations for setting a balanced budget and Council Tax levels for the 2023/24 financial year.
+Their recommendations will then be presented at a full Council meeting later the same day, for a final decision.

-In previous years, Council has set a clear direction that any annual increase should be at 5% or less.
+As in previous years, Council has set a clear direction that any annual increase in Council Tax should be at 5% or less.

-Taking all of this into account provides an additional budget requirement of £30.562m.
-In addition to the uplift in the Welsh Government - an overall annual increase of 3.3% is required on Council tax for all Council Services and 0.65% to meet the cost of additional contributions to North Wales Fire and Rescue Service, Regional Coroners Service and Regional Education Consortium GwE.
-This equates to an overall uplift of 3.95% and provides overall additional yield of £3.825m in 2022/23.
+Taking all of this into account presents the Council with an additional budget requirement or gap of £37m, an overall annual increase of 3.99% is required on Council tax for all Council Services with an additional 0.96% required to meet the cost of additional contributions to North Wales Fire and Rescue Service, Regional Coroners Service and Regional Education Consortium GwE.
+This equates to an overall uplift of 4.95% and provides overall additional yield of £5.622m in 2023/24.

 The Leader of the Council, Councillor Ian Roberts, said:

 “We have worked hard to ensure that we present a balanced budget and maintain Council services.
-We are acutely aware of the financial pressures which all households are facing and have therefore kept our Council tax increase to under 4%.”
+We are acutely aware of the financial pressures which all households are facing and have therefore kept the element of Council Tax relating to Council service to 3.99%, when taking into account other levying bodies the overall level equates to 4.95%.”

-The Council’s Cabinet Member for Finance, Councillor Paul Johnson, said:
+The Council’s Cabinet Member for Finance, Inclusion, Resilient Communities including Social Value and Procurement, Councillor Paul Johnson, said:

-“Whilst the increased allocation from Welsh Government for 2022/23 was welcome it does still present significant challenges to meet the additional responsibilities for workforce costs and the ending of the Hardship Fund from which we have been heavily reliant.
-Despite these challenges, we have still been able to recommend a a balanced budget position to Council whilst keeping the annual council tax uplift below inflation.
+“Whilst the increased allocation from Welsh Government for 2023/24 is welcome, it does still present significant challenges to meet the additional responsibilities for workforce and other costs.
+Despite these challenges, we have still been able to recommend a balanced budget position to Council whilst keeping the annual Council Tax uplift as low as possible.
 We are a low-funded council that makes efficient use of our resources as regularly confirmed by our financial regulator Audit Wales.”